 - If applicable, describe marketing/distribution, media, and other promotional activities.

 - How will you reach and involve underserved populations?

 - Clearly identify other sources of financial support to be provided throughout the project.

 Provide a list of key project milestones and target dates for reaching them.

-Include brief résumés for principal artistic project personnel.
-Individual resumes should not exceed three (3) pages; additional pages will not be reviewed by the panel.
+Include brief résumés or bios for principal artistic project personnel.
+Individual résumés should not exceed three (3) pages; additional pages will not be reviewed by the panel.